ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

 * Target Record - A contributor's record in the target period.
 * Predictive Variable - The corresponding value used as predictor for the principal variable for each contributor.
-* Predictive Variable Type – Type of data e.g., response, impute etc. Not required to run the method but required for method review purposes.
 * Predictive Record - The record containing a contributor's predictive value.
 * Predictive Period - The period containing predictive records; defined relative to the target period.